319A Thach Hall

 Dr. Hausse received her PhD in History from Princeton University in 2016, and was a member of the Society of Fellows in the Humanities at Columbia University from 2016-2018.
 She was also the 2016-2017 Molina Fellow in the History of Medicine & Allied Sciences at the Huntington Library.
 Her research has been supported by the American Council of Learned Societies, the Consortium for History of Science, Technology and Medicine, and the Dr. Günther Findel-Stiftung Foundation.

-At Auburn, Dr. Hausse teaches on everyday life in early modern Europe (Private Lives and Public Places), as well as survey courses in world history and European history from the Renaissance to the French Revolution.
+At Auburn, Dr. Hausse teaches on everyday life, medicine and the body, and witchcraft in early modern Europe, as well as survey courses in world history and European history from the Renaissance to the French Revolution.

-“The Locksmith, the Surgeon, and the Mechanical Hand: Communicating Technical Knowledge in Early Modern Europe,” Technology and Culture (forthcoming, April 2019).
+“The Locksmith, the Surgeon, and the Mechanical Hand: Communicating Technical Knowledge in Early Modern Europe,” Technology and Culture 60:1 (2019): 34-64.